-The Company has appointed two persons as outside directors and three persons as outside auditors.
-Jiro Makino has been appointed as an outside director because of his qualifications as a lawyer to the management of the Company and long years of involvement the actual practice of legal affairs.
+Although Outside Director Jiro Makino had no involvement in corporate management in the past other than serving as an outside officer, he has been appointed as an outside director because of his insights and experience as a lawyer and long years of involvement in the actual practice of legal affairs.
 He makes reports to the Tokyo Stock Exchange (TSE) as an independent Director, as provided by the TSE.